Where to stay in Honduras?

 Comfort hotels and boutique hotels

-Lodges and nature accommodation
+Lodges and nature accommodations

 Apartments and vacation rentals

 Apartments and vacation rentals are a great option if you want more freedom and independence during your stay.
-They allow you to live at your own pace, with the space and comfort of a real home—even on the other side of the world.
+They allow you to live at your own pace, with the space and comfort of a real home, even on the other side of the world.
 This option is particularly popular for families, groups of friends, or longer stays.
 It’s a flexible solution that keeps you close to local life and major attractions, making it a practical and friendly way to explore Honduras independently.

 Resorts and all-inclusive hotels